canidlogic/dog/doc/Database.md

 Dog URL processing is actually always performed on the text.
 For `eproc` codes `0` and `2`, all character sequences `[[dog://` that are found are replaced by the escape `[[dog://!` which means that when Dog URL processing is performed, you get the original text again.

 Template processing uses the Perl `HTML::Template` module, with special variables set up.
 See `PageTemplate.md` for further information.

+## Catalog table

+The `catalog` table contains pre-built catalog pages.
+The contents of this table can be derived entirely from the rest of the database, so this is properly a cache table rather than a data table.
+Caching the generated catalog pages means that they don't have to be regenerated from scratch each time they are requested.
+However, it also means that this table may need to be rebuilt any time the database changes.

+The catalog table has the following structure:

+    CREATE TABLE catalog(
+      cid   INTEGER PRIMARY KEY,
+      cnum  INTEGER UNIQUE NOT NULL,
+      ctext TEXT
+    );

+The `cid` is the SQLite `rowid` alias.
+The `cnum` is the catalog page number, where 1 is the first catalog page.  `ctext` is the fully generated text of the catalog page.
+No Dog URL or template processing is needed here, so this generated page content can be echoed as-is.

+If `ctext` is NULL, it means that the catalog page exists, but there was an error generating it.
+HTTP status 500 "Internal Server Error" can be returned to clients that request a catalog page with a NULL `ctext` field.

+If a catalog page is requested but no record in this table has a `cnum` matching the requested page number, then the catalog page does not exist and HTTP status 404 "Not Found" can be returned to clients.